1ashutoshverma/bewakoof-clone/README.md

 3. for variables -> hello_masai
 4. for localstorage key -> HelloMasai

-local storage data
+local storage data -> write the keys below
-write keys here